The Cash Box Kings: Oscar Wilson

 Oscar "43 Street" Wilson, the second front-man of the band, was born in Chicago into a musical family: his father was a jazz, blues, and gospel musician and composer.
 He taught himself guitar, piano, drums and harmonica, and remembers performing at the age of 11 at a neighbor's house party.
 Instead of having formal training as a new musician, Wilson is mostly self-taught, resulting in his own personal style and technique.

 Kenny Smith

 Drummer Kenny "Beedy Eyes" Smith got an early start with the blues, performing with Muddy Waters at the age of seven.
 From there he went on to perform all over the world and record tracks with Pinetop Perkins, Homesick James, Billy Boy Arnold, Henry Townsend, Junior Wells and Jimmy Rogers.

 Joel Paterson

 Playing guitar and singing vocals for the Cash Box Kings, Paterson has toured and recorded with Wanda Jackson and David "Honeyboy" Edwards, among others.
 He is currently a member of not only the Cash Box Kings, but other Chicago bands such as the Modern Sounds and the Western Elstons.
 He also played with Kim Wilson's Blues All-Stars.

+Paterson was hired to play in Bob Dylan's touring band in 2026, his first show being June 29 in Austin.